evcruz3/superset-crish/crish-documentation/CRISH_Administrator_Training_Manual.md

 ## Introduction

 Welcome to the CRISH Administrator Training Manual.
-This comprehensive guide provides system administrators with the knowledge and tools needed to effectively manage, maintain, and troubleshoot the Climate Resilient Infrastructure and System for Health (CRISH) - a customized Apache Superset-based platform.
+This comprehensive guide provides system administrators with the knowledge and tools needed to effectively manage, maintain, and troubleshoot the Climate Risk and Health Information System (CRISH) - a customized Apache Superset-based platform.

 ### Training Objectives
 Upon completion of this training, administrators will be able to: